openshift/enhancements/enhancements/baremetal/baremetal-provisioning-config.md

 1. As a Deployment Operator, I want Barametal IPI deployments to be customizable to hardware and network requirements.

-2. As an Openshift Administrator, I want Baremetal IPI deployments to take place without manual workarounds like creating a ConfigMap for the config (which is the current approach being used in 4.2 and 4.3.)
+2. As an OpenShift Administrator, I want Baremetal IPI deployments to take place without manual workarounds like creating a ConfigMap for the config (which is the current approach being used in 4.2 and 4.3.)